Connect ServiceNow and Jira Service Management with low-code 2-way sync

 Setup in ServiceNow and Jira Service Management

 Once you connect your tools to Unito, the platform can only operate within the same permissions as the user who authorizes Jira and ServiceNow.
-So if you’re able to create new records or issues, then Unito will be able to create and sync them too through a flow.
+So if you’re able to create new records/incidents or issues, then Unito will be able to create and sync them too through a flow.

 What’s a Unito flow?
 A flow represents the connection between ServiceNow and Jira Service Management that allows your data to sync bidirectionally.
 Building a flow takes the average Unito user 12 minutes on average (once they’re familiar with the interface), though obviously it will take a bit more time when you set up your very first flow.